19 January - 22 February 2022

 In addition, a grant of up to 500 000 SEK including indirect costs may be applied for (via the Swedish Research Council) from the Tage Erlander Foundation to fund a junior researcher (doctoral student or postdoc), to be associated with the visiting professorship.

-The visit to Sweden shall last no less than six months, and no longer than one year.
+The visit to Sweden shall last no less than 6 months, and no longer than 1 year.
 The visit may be divided up into more than one period.
 If so, this shall be clearly stated and also justified in the application.
 The visit may however not be divided up in such a way that it cannot be completed within the availability period of the grant.

-The professorship shall start during 2021.
-The entire grant amount will be paid during 2021, irrespective of when during the year the start occurs.
-The first payment will be made during January 2021 at the earliest.
+For the 2023 professorship: The professorship shall start during 2023.
+The entire grant amount will be paid during 2023, irrespective of when during the year the start occurs.
+The first payment will be made during January 2023 at the earliest.